HashaamSaeed/HashaamSaeed/README.md

 ## Personal Projects

   ### 🔭 Tesla Autopilot [ Private repo ]
-  Integration of various SOTA techniques in vision like Occupancy Networks, Nerf, Feature extractor networks etc to implement a rudimentary example of the Tesla Autopilot software.
+  Integration of various SOTA techniques in vision like Occupancy Networks, Nerf, Feature extractor networks etc to implement an example of the Tesla Autopilot software.

   ### 🔭 EdgeNet [ Private repo ]
 Quantizing Famous Object detection and Segmentation Neural Networks on specific edge devices.